-CAM values the contribution and dignity of all children and young people and creates opportunities to involve children and young people in decision-making about programs, activities and events that affect them.
-CAM recognises that the need for empowerment of all children and young people, especially those at greater risk of abuse.
-Their involvement in decision-making can be a significant protective factor in preventing abuse within Church organisations.
+The Partnered Parishes value the contribution and dignity of all children and young people and creates opportunities to involve children and young people in decision-making about programs, activities and events that affect them.
+The Partnered Parishes recognise that the need for empowerment of all children and young people, especially those at greater risk of abuse.
+Their involvement in decision-making can be a significant protective factor in preventing abuse.

-Informing and involving parents (and guardians) in promoting child safety critical partners in promoting the safety of children and young people.
+Informing and involving parents (and guardians) in promoting child safety

+The Partnered Parishes acknowledge that effective child safety cannot be undertaken without the involvement of parents (and guardians) and seeks to engage parents as critical partners in promoting the safety of children and young people.
 The involvement of parents and guardians of children and young people who are more vulnerable to experiencing abuse is particularly important.